-In addition, the Company has recognized a deferred finance charge in the amount of \$12.4 million in relation to our share lending agreement, which has been fair valued using observable market-based inputs.
-The current element of the deferred finance charge of \$2.9 million and the non-current element of \$9.5 million are presented as a reduction to short-term and long-term debt, respectively, in the Unaudited Consolidated Balance Sheets (see Note 21 - Common Shares).
+In addition, during the six months ended June 30, 2023, the Company recognized a deferred finance charge in the amount of \$12.4 million in relation to our Share Lending Framework Agreement ("SFLA"), which was fair valued using observable market-based inputs and is amortized over the term of the \$250.0 million Convertible Bonds.
+During the six months ended June 30, 2023, \$1.0 million was amortized and recognized in "Other Financial Expenses, net" in the Unaudited Consolidated Statements of Operations.
+As at June 30, 2023, the current element of the unamortized deferred finance charge of \$2.5 million and the non-current element of the unamortized deferred finance charge of \$8.9 million are presented as a reduction to short-term and long-term debt, respectively, in the Unaudited Consolidated Balance Sheets (see Note 21 - Common Shares).